yuanchen8911/recdemo/README.md

-# Easily Play and Record Demos in Terminal Sessions
+# Play and Record Demos in Terminal Sessions without Efforts

 This project shows how to use `asciinema` and `svg-term` to record demos in your terminal sessions and save them to svg or mp4 files.